humphrmc/CS-251-Assignment-1/CS-251-FAQ.md

         and a practical level (e.g., gain experience programming Android applications using Java and Eclipse).
 Students in both courses are also expected to be (1) familiar with Java and (2) capable of learning new material (such as Eclipse and the Git source code control tools) without significant hand-holding by the teachers and course staff.
-The lecture material in CS 282 is based on the material in the Coursera MOOC (see <a href="https://www.youtube.com/playlist?list=PLZ9NgFYEMxp4tbiFYip6tDNIEBRUDyPQK">YouTube
+Some lecture material in CS 251 is based on the material in the Coursera MOOC (see <a href="https://www.youtube.com/playlist?list=PLZ9NgFYEMxp4tbiFYip6tDNIEBRUDyPQK">YouTube
         channel</a>).
 The quizzes, programming assignments, and degree of feedback for this course are different, however,